mongodb/docs/source/includes/list-mongodb-org-packages.rst

 --------

-MongoDB provides packages of the officially supported MongoDB builds in it's own repository.
+MongoDB provides packages of the officially supported MongoDB builds in its own repository.
 This repository provides the MongoDB distribution in the following packages:

 - ``mongodb-org``